vangheem/nvg_blog/_posts/2019-06-11-scaling-python-web-applications.md

 ### AsyncIO with thread executor

-The AsyncIO thread executor variant with results are a less easy to predictable but we can try.
+The AsyncIO thread executor variant with results are a less easy to predict but we can try.
 We are using the default thread pool executor which, from the docs, says:

 ```
 will default to the number of processors on the machine, multiplied by 5